 - Bonus incentives.
 For Australians who need help with saving, having the incentive to save wisely to earn higher interest could offer the right incentive.

 - No fees.
 With no special terms to meet, none of the savings accounts offered by Heritage Bank charge a monthly fee.

-- Accessibility.
-The Heritage Bank ATM network is not nearly as extensive as what you find with larger banks and you are charged a fee each time you use an ATM outside of their network.
+- Limited ATMs.
+The Heritage Bank ATM network is not nearly as extensive as what you find with larger banks.
+You may be charged a fee by the ATM operator each time you use an ATM outside of the Heritage Bank network.

 How do I apply for an account with Heritage Bank?

 If you think that Heritage Bank has what you need to help you save and manage your money, you can apply for any one of their savings accounts online.